-OK, so you don’t generally put patio furniture in the house.
-Does that mean your woven furnishings will withstand daily living inside your home?
+We don't generally put patio furniture in the house, but does that mean your woven furnishings will withstand daily living inside your home?
 Not always.

 “Are you wanting to buy something that is gonna look great for a few years?” says Harris.
 “There are pieces that were designed in the mid-century period that are just as fresh and beautiful today, but obviously there are some that are going to look more trendy and the design isn’t going to be as long-lasting.”

-The “granny chic” look that is part and parcel of wicker’s resurgence is being pushed mainly by millennials, a group born between the early 1980s to the mid-1990s.
+The granny chic and coastal grandmother styles that have helped wicker’s resurgence is thanks mainly to millennials, a group born between the early 1980s to the mid-1990s.
 Though the style may appeal to their sense of nostalgia, it won’t necessarily stand the test of time.